 Now you know what features of website survey tools to look for.
 What else is important to make the right choice?

 - Value for money

 Check what exactly is included in the plan you’re interested in.
 Usually, the main factor distinguishing plans is the amount of answer you can collect in a month but it can be also a monthly traffic limit.
 Also, the plans often offer access to different features.

 Take a closer look at billing periods – some tools offer only quarterly or annual billing while others allow you to pay monthly.
 If you’re not sure how long you will be needing the tool, better choose monthly billing.

 - Reviews of users

-What you can also take into account is scalability of infrastructure (matters especially for websites with millions of monthly visits, not all vendors can handle it) and security (SSL certificates and daily backups of databases are a must-have).
+What you can also take into account is the scalability of infrastructure (matters, especially for websites with millions of monthly visits, not all vendors, can handle it) and security (SSL certificates and daily backups of databases are a must-have).